Pupil and Recovery Premium

 The Pupil Premium was introduced by the Government in April 2011.
 It was designed to give additional money to support schools in raising the attainment of children who receive free school meals, children whose parents serve in the Armed Forces and those children in local authority care.

 These groups of children have been identified nationally as achieving at a lower level than children from less disadvantaged backgrounds.
-Following the Coronavirus pandemic, the government have given schools both Catch-up and Recovery Premium.
-These premia have now been pooled into one strategy document.
+The government have also given schools Recovery Premium, which is pooled into one strategy document.